Google CEO: I will 'drop everything' to look into burger emoji

 The burger emoji is sparking some controversy online.

 Google's version of the emoji on Android shows the cheese beneath the burger and above the bun.
-While the cheese placement isn't new, a writer and media analyst started a debate that went viral over the weekend over whether or not the cheese should instead be placed on top.
+While the cheese placement isn't new, a writer and media analyst started a debate that went viral over the weekend over whether or not it should be placed on top or below the burger.

 "I think we need to have a discussion about how Google's burger emoji is placing the cheese underneath the burger, while Apple puts it on top," he tweeted.